 Take in some famous art in Copenhagen

 For culture-focused mother and daughter holidays, Copenhagen is hard to beat when it comes to art.
 Work your way around the classics: SMK (National Gallery of Denmark) is a wonderful place to start for a broad view of Danish and Copenhagen art through the years (with a conceptual café that brings art and food together through beautiful Japanese and Italian-meets-Scandi design).
 The gardens outside make a compelling case for a walk, too.
 See V1 Gallery for something more up-to-date, and Copenhagen Contemporary for larger-scale art installations that are made to be interacted with (climbing on the art is often encouraged – but remember, boundaries, please).
 Take the train just outside the city to Louisiana Museum of Modern Art for international works from 1945 onwards, plus outdoor sculpture with moody views across the water to Sweden.

 Have a green city break in London

-Take cookery lessons with Italian grandmas in Florence or Rome
+Enjoy cookery lessons with Italian locals in Rome

 Souvenirs: let’s be honest, who really wants the cheap tat?
 Bring home a skill instead.
 And if you think you could learn a thing or two about cooking from an Italian nonna (who couldn’t?) this is the trip for you.
-There are nonnas in kitchens all over Florence and Rome, waiting to knead some culinary sense into willing participants – it’s up to you which region’s cuisine you’d prefer to learn.
-Florence for Tuscan staples and delicacies like pappardelle and truffle, or go with Rome for meaty fare like rigatoni alla gricia (made with cured pork jowl).
-An especially good idea for Type A mothers and daughters who like to use their downtime to upskill, and bring something home that they can really brag about.
+There are nonnas in kitchens all over Rome, waiting to knead some culinary sense into willing participants – it’s up to you which region’s cuisine you’d prefer to learn.
+Head to the Italian capital for meaty fare like rigatoni alla gricia (made with cured pork jowl).
+An especially good idea for Type A mothers and daughters who like to use their downtime to up-skill, and bring something home that they can really brag about.